JKirkYuan/toronto-waste/README.md

 ### Dependencies

-- React: When the criteria mentioned rendering a list, I knew React was the way to go :heart:.
-I also decided to use React because it made sense to me that I should be using a framework that Shopify put in the Web Engineer Intern job description
+- React: When the criteria mentioned rendering a list, I knew React was the way to go :heart:
 - TypeScript: Makes the code easier to read, beneficial for you and me
 - Redux: React is always good with a little state management
 - Redux-Saga: Async actions, needed for dispatching an action to fetch data from the API and storing it in the store